devi-am/devi-am/README.md

 -->

 My name is **Devita Ayu Maharani**<br>
-I'm currently working as student of **Sebelas Maret University** at Informatics major.
+I'm currently working as student of **Sebelas Maret University** at Informatics major.<br>

+# About Me
+💻 interested in machine learning and web developer<br>
-You can visit my [LinkedIn](https://www.linkedin.com/in/devita-maharani-474bab278/) if you are curious about me!
+👀 visit my [LinkedIn](https://www.linkedin.com/in/devita-maharani-474bab278/) if you are curious about me!

 ## GitHub Statistic
 <p align="left">